-McNally's variance application indicated that the maximum pressure to which it is likely to expose workers during project interventions for the SST Project is 55 p.s.i.
-Therefore, to work effectively, McNally must perform hyperbaric interventions in compressed air at pressures 10 percent higher than the maximum pressure specified by the existing OSHA standard, 29 CFR 1926.803(e)(5), which states: "No employee shall be subjected to pressure exceeding 50 p.s.i.g. except in emergency" (see footnote 1).
+SUNDTJV's Hyperbaric Operations Manual (HOM) for the Integrated Pipeline Tunnel Project indicates that the maximum pressure to which it is likely to expose workers during project interventions for the Integrated Pipeline Tunnel Project is 58 p.s.i.
+Therefore, to work effectively, SUNDTJV must perform hyperbaric interventions in compressed air at pressures nearly 15% higher than the maximum pressure specified by the existing OSHA standard, 29 CFR 1926.803(e)(5), which states: "No employee shall be subjected to pressure exceeding 50 p.s.i. except in emergency" (see footnote 1).

-McNally employs specially trained personnel for the construction of the tunnel.
-To keep the machinery working effectively, McNally asserts that these workers must periodically enter the excavation working chamber of the TBM to perform hyperbaric interventions during which workers would be exposed to air pressures up to 55 p.s.i., which exceeds the maximum pressure specified by the existing OSHA standard at 29 CFR 1926.803(e)(5).
+SUNDTJV employs specially trained personnel for the construction of the tunnel.
+To keep the machinery working effectively, SUNDTJV asserts that these workers must periodically enter the excavation working chamber of the TBM to perform hyperbaric interventions during which workers would be exposed to air pressures up to 58 p.s.i., which exceeds the maximum pressure specified by the existing OSHA standard at 29 CFR 1926.803(e)(5).
 These interventions consist of conducting inspections or maintenance work on the cutter-head structure and cutting tools of the TBM, such as changing replaceable cutting tools and disposable wear bars, and, in rare cases, repairing structural damage to the cutter head.
 These interventions are the only time that workers are exposed to compressed air.
 Interventions in the working chamber (the pressurized portion of the TBM) take place only after halting tunnel excavation and preparing the machine and crew for an intervention.

 During interventions, workers enter the working chamber through one of the twin man-locks that open into the staging chamber.
 To reach the forward part of the working chamber, workers pass through a door in a bulkhead that separates the staging chamber from the forward working chamber.
-The manlocks and the working chamber are designed to accommodate three people, which is the maximum crew size allowed under the proposed variance.
+The manlocks and the working chamber are designed to accommodate three people, which is the maximum crew size allowed under the permanent variance.
 When the required decompression times are greater than work times, the twin man-locks allow for crew rotation.
 During crew rotation, one crew can be compressing or decompressing while the second crew is working.
 Therefore, the working crew always has an unoccupied man-lock at its disposal.

-McNally asserts that these innovations in tunnel excavation have greatly reduced worker exposure to hazards of pressurized air work because they have eliminated the need to pressurize the entire tunnel for the project and would thereby reduce the number of workers exposed, as well as the total duration of exposure, to hyperbaric pressure during tunnel construction.
-These advances in technology substantially modified the methods used by the construction industry to excavate subaqueous tunnels compared to caisson work.
+SUNDTJV asserts that these innovations in tunnel excavation have greatly reduced worker exposure to hazards of pressurized air work because they have eliminated the need to pressurize the entire tunnel for the project and would thereby reduce the number of workers exposed, as well as the total duration of exposure, to hyperbaric pressure during tunnel construction.
+These advances in technology substantially modified the methods used by the construction industry to excavate subaqueous tunnels compared to the caisson work regulated by the current OSHA compressed-air standard for construction at 29 CFR 1926.803.

-In addition to the reduced exposures resulting from the innovations in tunnel-excavation methods, McNally asserts that innovations in hyperbaric medicine and technology improve the safety of decompression from hyperbaric exposures.
-These procedures, however, would deviate from the decompression process that OSHA requires for construction in 29 CFR 1926.803(e)(5) and (f)(1) and the decompression tables in Appendix A of 29 CFR 1926, subpart S. Nevertheless, according to McNally, their use of decompression protocols incorporating oxygen is more efficient, effective, and safer for tunnel workers than compliance with the decompression tables specified by the existing OSHA standard.
+In addition to the reduced exposures resulting from the innovations in tunnel-excavation methods, SUNDTIV asserts that innovations in hyperbaric medicine and technology improve the safety of decompression from hyperbaric exposures.
+These procedures, however, deviate from the decompression process that OSHA requires for construction in 29 CFR 1926.803(e)(5) and (f)(1) and the decompression tables in appendix A of 29 CFR 1926, subpart S. Nevertheless, according to SUNDTJV, their use of decompression protocols incorporating oxygen is more efficient, effective, and safer for tunnel workers than compliance with the decompression tables specified by the existing OSHA standard.